 The assessment is required to identify if travel training would be appropriate for your child .
 Travelling independently is a key life skill, and the Council would like to offer the opportunity to participate to as many children and young people as possible.
-The Council will assess your child following travel training and if it is judged that they can travel independently then alternative forms of travel assistance will not be provided.
+The Council will assess your child following travel training.